Scale · Major

 FAQs

-What's the relative key of E♭ Major?
+What is the relative minor of E♭ major?

 Related on MusoKit